 It is a felony to alter information by means of unauthorized access through a closed computer network.

 The alleged crime took place in December 2013, officials said.
-Huliganga was arrested around 10:40 a.m.
+The suspect was arrested around 10:40 a.m.
 Tuesday, and released later that evening after posting bond, according to LASD inmate records.
-As of Thursday afternoon, charges had not yet been filed against Huliganga, according to the Los Angeles District Attorney’s Office.